In a nutshell: Cayman Islands' economic substance law

-The Cayman Islands ("Cayman") joined a global effort to establish an international standard for tax residence of entities doing business in a jurisdiction to avoid the Harmful Tax Practice of Base Erosion and Profit Shifting.
-Cayman (like many other offshore jurisdictions) put in place a law requiring certain entities which are tax resident in Cayman to demonstrate that they have sufficient 'economic substance' in Cayman to show they are a true tax resident.
+The Cayman Islands ("Cayman") is part of a global effort to establish an international standard for tax residence of entities doing business in a jurisdiction to avoid the Harmful Tax Practice of Base Erosion and Profit Shifting.
+Cayman (like many other international financial centres) has put in place legislation requiring certain entities which are incorporated or registered in Cayman to demonstrate that they have sufficient 'economic substance' in Cayman to show that they should not be taxed elsewhere.

-Which entities are subject to the ES Law?
+Which entities are subject to the ES Act?

-Any company (which could be a company incorporated in Cayman or elsewhere) which is not a "domestic company" (e.g. carrying on business only in Cayman or a Not for Profit) or Limited Liability Partnership which is tax resident in Cayman, receives income and carries on any of the following 'Relevant Activities':
+Any company (incorporated or registered as an overseas company in Cayman) which is not a "domestic company" (e.g. carrying on business only in Cayman or a Not for Profit) or Limited Liability Partnership which is registered in Cayman, and which carries on any of the following 'Relevant Activities':

 - banking business;